Tips for Grant Seekers

 - Where do you plan to get those resources?

-A good budget is based upon solid assumptions, experience (often the experience of other organizations that may serve as a model for your project), and the track record of the organization in raising support.
+A good budget is based upon solid assumptions, experience (often the experience of other organizations that may serve as a model for your project), and the track record of the organization’s ability to raise support.